 Being Altogether Different means recognising our differences, respecting each other for the unique qualities we bring and using the diversity of our workforce to our advantage; learning from each other, supporting each other and utilising everyone’s contributions to enhance our collective performance.

-Our Diversity Council overseas the diversity strategy for Royal Mail and holds our senior leaders to account on their commitments to diversity and inclusion.
+Our Diversity Council oversees the diversity strategy for Royal Mail and holds our senior leaders to account on their commitments to diversity and inclusion.
 The Diversity Council is supported by steering groups that advise and direct the business towards achieving inclusivity across all of the key strands of diversity.

 Inclusion is part of everything we do at Royal Mail but if you have a specific interest in diversity and inclusion and want to get more involved in any of the activities going on across the business then take a look at the steering group pages below for more information about what’s going on.